vanng822/gps-util/README.md

 ========

 GPS related functionalities.
-For getting and deleting gps info on an image one need to install exiftool. http://www.sno.phy.queensu.ca/~phil/exiftool/index.html
+For getting and deleting gps info on an image one need to install exiftool.

+http://www.sno.phy.queensu.ca/~phil/exiftool/index.html

+Make sure exiftool is executable. if you have to install it manually on linux you can try ./tests/install_exiftool.sh

 ## Functions